1935 Detroit Lions season: Week 2: Lions 10, Cardinals 10

 On September 29, 1935, in the second game of the season, the Lions and Chicago Cardinals played to a 10–10 tie in front of approximately 10,000 spectators at the University of Detroit Stadium.
 The Lions trailed 3-0 at halftime but scored a touchdown in the third quarter on a 15-yard pass from Dutch Clark to John Schneller.
 Chicago retook the lead with a touchdown early in the fourth quarter.
 The Lions then tied the score in the final minutes, as Glenn Presnell kicked a field goal.

 Week 3: Dodgers 12, Lions 10

 The Lions suffered their first loss of the season in a road game against the Brooklyn Dodgers at Ebbets Field.

 Week 4: Lions 17, Redskins 7

 In week four, the Lions defeated the Boston Redskins 17–7 in front at Fenway Park in Boston.
 The Lions opened the scoring in the first quarter with a 35-yard field goal by Glenn Presnell.
 The Lions added a touchdown in the third quarter on a 20-yard touchdown pass from Ace Gutowsky to Dutch Clark.
 Both teams scored touchdowns in the fourth quarter.
 The Lions' final touchdown was fueled by a 40-yard run by Ernie Caddel and a final 10-yard touchdown run by Caddel.

+This would be the Lions' last road win against the Redskins until the 2013 season, as they went on a 21-game road losing streak against them, one of the longest road losing streaks against a single opponent in NFL history.